sujantkumarkv/gym_rental/README.md

 - When client calls `_buyAccesToGym`, the funds i.e., `msg.value` are put to `CentralGymWallet` which is just a `mapping` from user's address to an `uint` value.
 - For client details, the `function` is `public` as to allow anyone to call this function & it `emit` events with message as this can be caught by a JS file and can be also shown using frontend.
 (NOW, ALL IS VERY PROTOTYPE LEVEL)

+### POSSIBLE solution as an improvement : each gym equipment can be treated as an asset - as an ERC721 token.